EvanDyson/AttackOnCollege/Sprint 2/Sprint2.md

 Since Sprint 1 we finished up the page linking so that we can have properly functioning link buttons to bring the user to all of our created pages (components).

-Pages: Landing Page
-Landing page was shown off a bit in sprint one but now the links actually function correctly where they need to and the formatting was updated a bit.

-Login
-The login page was implemented using angular materials and will allow a user to type in username and password, a function has yet to be created to allow a user to login through the backend.

-Registration
-Currently, the registration page has the most functionality of any of the pages in the front end.
-A user can go in and enter all of the required information into the fields, and that information will be type checked and validated based on predetermined pararmeters.
-A post function will then send that information to the backend once the user has finished entering information and the user has clicked submit.
-This page also uses angular materials.
-The page uses forms in typescript and html store the information the user types in to allow for the backend to recieve it via the post request.

 # Back-end